 Furthermore, a wholly unemployed cross border worker may, as a supplementary step, make himself/herself available to the employment services of the Member State of last employment.
 This supplementary step does not change the fact that he/she shall receive unemployment benefits in his/her Member State of residence.

-In certain cases, you are entitled to receive unemployment benefits while applying for a job in another EU/EEA country for up to 3 months.
+In certain cases, you are entitled to receive unemployment benefits while looking for a job in another EU/EEA country for up to 3 months.

 This opportunity is only available if you are: